By Santi — Head Van Engineer, 2025-12-04

 • Intended use: If you plan heavy off‑grid travel, prioritize chassis condition, electrical independence (solar/batteries), and insulation/heating reliability.

-Quick note from the shop: we've seen perfectly usable rigs at higher miles when they were well‑maintained, and conversely low‑mile vans neglected for years.
-Let the records and condition guide you more than the odometer alone.
+Quick note from the shop: we've seen very usable rigs at higher miles when they were well-kept, and on the other hand, low-mile vans left sitting for years.
+Let the records and shape guide you more than the mileage alone.

 When to stop the process and get a pro inspection